pbrisbin/pbrisbin.com/_posts/2014-03-30-applicative_functors.md

 Is this `(<*>)` or not?

-In stead of writing its signature with `b`, lets use a question mark:
+Instead of writing its signature with `b`, lets use a question mark:

 ```haskell
 (<*>) :: f (a -> ?) -> f a -> f ?